-For every Hearing Conservation Program, federal noise regulations require that an audiologist or physician be assigned as the program’s “professional supervisor“. (link to Scope of Practice).
-According to OSHA regulations, the professional supervior is responsible for:
+For every Hearing Conservation Program, federal noise regulations require that an audiologist or physician be assigned as the program’s “professional supervisor.”
+According to OSHA regulations, the professional supervisor is responsible for:

 Supervising the hearing testing portion of the Hearing Conservation Program.